bryandaniel1/diabetes-registry/README.md

 ### Section E - notes

-**a)** A default user is provided with the following credentials:
+**a)** By running the data_dump.sql file after createdbscript.sql, a default user is provided with the following credentials:

 username = joeUser

 password = Test1234?!

-**b)** The default user is associated with a default clinic, named "Test Clinic".
-The registration key for this clinic is
+**b)** A default clinic, named "Test Clinic", is also provided by running the data_dump.sql file.

-“#1registrationKey”.

 **c)** SSL/TLS: